Recovery of Plane Curves from Branch Points: Quartics: Del Pezzo Strikes Again

 \subsection{Acknowledgements}

-We thank Arthur Bik, Lou-Jean Cobigo, Yelena Mandelstham, Jared Ongaro, Boris Shapiro and Simon Telen for helpful discussions.
+We thank Arthur Bik, Lou-Jean Cobigo, Yelena Mandelstham, Jared Ongaro, Boris Shapiro, Simon Telen, Rainer Sinn and Mario Kummer for helpful discussions.
+Furthermore we thank the anonymous referees for careful reading and useful comments.
 Hannah Markwig, Victoria Schleis and Bernd Sturmfels were supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Project-ID 286237555, TRR 195.
 Javier Sendra--Arranz received the support of a fellowship from the ``la Caixa'' Foundation (ID 100010434).
 The fellowship code is LCF/BQ/EU21/11890110.

 {\bf Authors' addresses:}